 When a joint or soft tissue injury occurs it is best treated with a combination of physical therapies which suit the individual affected.
 Treatments include: physiotherapy, occupational therapy, exercise programmes, pain killers, muscle relaxants, cognitive behavioural therapy and pain management programmes. (ref) (ref) (ref).

 NSAID’s (Non Steroidal Anti-Inflammatory Drugs) such as Ibuprofen, can be helpful during painful episodes, but are ineffective with chronic pain (long term pain).
 As they can lead to serious side effects, such as bleeding in the digestive system, they should only be used for a limited time.

-People with EDS Hypermobility type may find that even maximum doses of strong pain killing drugs (such as morphine, oxycodone, fentanyl and methadone) provide little help.
+People with hypermobile EDS may find that even maximum doses of strong pain killing drugs (such as morphine, oxycodone, fentanyl and methadone) provide little help.
 The reason for this is not known, but could be due to a fault in ‘pain processing’.
 But other alternative pain relief treatments such as a TENS machine can be very helpful (a TENS machine is a small battery operated device which sends electrical pulses into the body).

 Symptoms can vary considerably within a family, with some family members being mildly affected and others with severe problems.
 The gene alteration could happen for the first time in an individual, so there may be no previous family history of the condition.
 Until the gene or genes causing the condition is found, the exact pattern of inheritance won’t be known. (ref).

 If a doctor or physiotherapist thinks a person may have hypermobile joints, the Beighton score can be used to assess the range of motion of some joints (see below diagram).
 If your Beighton score is four or more, it is likely that you have joint hypermobility.

 One point if you can place your palms on the ground while standing with your legs straight

 One point for each elbow that bends backwards 10 degrees or more.